 - Possibility of revisional surgery

-It's very important to ask your plastic surgeon questions about your nose procedure.
-It's natural to feel some anxiety, whether it's excitement for your anticipated new look or a bit of preoperative stress.
-Don't be shy about discussing these feelings with your plastic surgeon.
+Be sure to ask questions: It’s very important to ask your plastic surgeon questions about your nose procedure.
+It’s natural to feel some anxiety, whether it’s excitement for your anticipated new look or a bit of preoperative stress.
+Don’t be shy about discussing these feelings with your plastic surgeon.

 When you go home